How to Fix Overly Sweet or Too-Dry Mead

 How to Fix Overly Sweet Mead

-If your mead tastes more like dessert wine than honey wine, don’t worry — it can be corrected naturally.
+If your mead tastes more like dessert wine than honey wine, don’t worry — you can correct it naturally.

-• Check your hydrometer reading to confirm unfermented sugar remains
+• Check your hydrometer reading — if it’s high or unchanged, there’s unfermented sugar.

 Shop Mead Kits